 In this course, students will recognize the basic concepts of radiology and terms related to anatomical position and positioning.
 In addition, they will employ routine radiographic studies, emphasizing superior and inferior extremities.
 Students will also analyze exposure factors for optimal quality radiographic image using principles of radiologic protection.
+This course includes the use of simulator.
 (Pre-requisites: RADI 1000, RADI 1100, RADI 1200)